-- Talking to pupils and asking questions

-- Discussing pupils' work with them

-- Marking work against the learning objectives

-- Pupils' self-evaluation of their work

-Formative assessment, which is carried out informally throughout the year, enables teachers to identify pupils' understanding of subjects and inform their immediate lesson planning.

-Parents will be provided with a written report about their child's progress during the Summer term every year.
-This includes how well children have demonstrated our school values.

-Class teachers and PSHE leaders will speak to pupils as to their wellbeing over a period of time.

-Verbal reports will be provided at Parents' Evening during the Autumn and Spring terms.

-The progress of pupils with SEND will be monitored by the Inclusion Lead and Class Teacher.
+- Talking to pupils and asking questions - Discussing pupils' work with them - Marking work against the learning objectives - Pupils' self-evaluation of their work - Formative assessment, which is carried out informally throughout the year, enables teachers to identify pupils' understanding of subjects and inform their immediate lesson planning. - In terms of summative assessments, the results of end-of-year assessments will be passed to relevant members of staff, such as pupils' future teachers, in order to demonstrate where pupils are at a given point in time. - Class teachers and PSHE leaders will speak to pupils as to their wellbeing over a period of time. - Verbal reports will be provided at Parents' Evening during the Autumn and Spring terms. - The progress of pupils with SEND will be monitored by the Inclusion Lead and Class Teacher.

-Resources and Equipment
+Resources and equipment

-The school has a selection of centrally-stored materials, tools and equipment to ensure that all pupils have access to the necessary resources.

-The school library contains an array of resources and topic books to support pupils' research.

-At the start of every school year, the subject leader will conduct an audit of the school's PSHE resources to ensure there is sufficient equipment for pupils.
-This will be shared with the Head of School and funds will be allocated where necessary.

-The school also has access to the Jigsaw Scheme of Work and PSHE association, which both offer a range of resources.
+- The school has a selection of centrally-stored materials, tools and equipment to ensure that all pupils have access to the necessary resources. - The school library contains an array of resources and topic books to support pupils' research. - At the start of every school year, the subject leader will conduct an audit of the school's PSHE/RSE resources to ensure there is sufficient equipment for pupils.
+This will be shared with the Head of School and funds will be allocated where necessary. - The school also has access to the Jigsaw Scheme of Work and PSHE association, which both offer a range of resources.